socobo/SocoboPlusPlus/server/README.md

     }
     ```

-- **GET /api/v1/recipes/:id?resolveCategory**
+- **GET /api/v1/recipes/:id?resolve**

   Path Parameter:
     - id: Recipe id

   Query Parameter
-    - resolveCagegory: If this query parameter is set, the response will not only contain the category id but the complete category data
+    - resolve: If this query parameter is set, the response will not only contain the category id but the complete category data

   Response body:
     ```json